gkosia-dataeng/flink/data_producer/README.md

 ## Data Producer

 `data_producer` is a Python script that generates messages to Kafka topics.
-The messages are stored in `data.txt` in the following format:
+The messages are stored in text files unde the folder `data` in the following format:

 ```
 <topic>@{json message}